SamFan808/Burgeropolis/ReadMe.md

-# Burger

 # Project Name: Burger

 ![license badge](https://img.shields.io/static/v1?label=license&message=none&color=blue)

 ## Description

-Express and Handlebars app that allows a user to enter and virtually devour a burger.
+Express and Handlebars app that allows a user to enter and virtually devour a burger, utlizing an MVC framework, express, express handlebars, mySQL, Javascript, NodeJS, and deployed on Heroku.

 ## Table of Contents